-General meetings will take place on the Third Tuesday of each month at 6:30pm.
+General meetings will take place on the Third Monday of each month at 6:30pm.

-Unless specially called by the President, there shall be no regular meeting in June.
+Unless specially called by the President or Director of Bands, there shall be no regular meeting in June.

 Meeting times can be changed by the President.